Food Packaging regulation in North America

 However, if a substance becomes an indirect food additive by migration or set-off, then the indirect food additive guidelines (21 CFR 170-190) must be complied with.
 Exemptions are substances classified as GRAS (Generally Recognized As Safe) or Prior-Sanctioned or a corresponding Threshold of Regulation is applicable.
 Additionally, for several years, individual manufacturers of substances intended for food contact material have been able to obtain evaluation and approval of their commercial product for a defined use via a Food Contact Notification (FCN) process whose data requirements regarding chemical composition, toxicology, migration data and consumer exposure is very demanding.

 Furthermore it has to be pointed out, that unlike food additive regulations, a FCN is proprietary and may be relied upon only by the submitter, or notifier, and its customers.
 Migration calculation or testing might be needed to support the claim of no migration.
-The FDA has determined that up to 50 ppb limits in migration could be seen as “negligible”, but this is dependent on the dietary exposure of the material along with known risks of the migrating material/ substance (“Ramsey Proposal”).

 The Canadian Food Inspection Agency (CFIA) and the Health Products and Food Branch (HPFB) of Health Canada are both responsible for food packaging issues.
 Health Canada sets standards and evaluates food packaging against these standards.
 Packaging requirements at federally regulated packaging facilities are enforced by the CFIA.